yasminldn/yasminldn/README.md

 - 👋 Hi, I’m @yasminldn
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning AWS cloud fundamentals and python
+- 💻 I'm also taking part on the #100DaysofCode challenge on python: please see my repository
 - 💞️ I’m looking to collaborate on any beginner-friendly open-source projects